We your Parish Pastoral Committee exist to enhance and nurture the pastoral life of our parish community through prayer and action.

-Communications and suggestions would be welcome on any aspect of the Council’s ministry by contacting any member of the Council personally or by writing to the Council through the Suggestion/Bulletin box or email us at firstname.lastname@example.org.
+Communications and suggestions would be welcome on any aspect of the Committee’s ministry by contacting any member of the Committee personally or by writing to the Committee through the Suggestion/Bulletin box or email us at firstname.lastname@example.org

 - Vice-Chairperson: Karen Diamond